Choosing a Tester

 Manual PAT Testers

 Manual type PAT testers require the appliance details and test results to be manually recorded.
-This type of test instrument usually has separate tests for Class 1, Class 2, and Extension leads.
+This type of test instrument usually has separate tests for Class I, Class II, and Extension leads.
 The test sequence and pass limits are usually fixed which may mean that some manual interpretation of the test readings is required.
 For example, allowances for increased resistance of supply cords, or different leakage limits for earthed appliances.
 The manual type PAT testers we recommend are the Kewtech Ezypat and the Kewtech Ezypat Plus.

 Downloadable PAT Testers